VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Indexed-Search/integration/using-analytics.md

 ![Top queries with no results](media/top-queries-no-results.png)

-For example, your customers might search for a **duplicator** in the Storefront, but don't find any matching product:
+For example, your customers might search for a **duplicator** in the Frontend Application, but don't find any matching product:

 ![Searching for a product with no result](media/searching-for-duplicator.png)